corlinp/whisperer/README.md

 - Check the OpenAI API key in settings if transcription isn't working
 - Use the "Test" button in Settings to verify your API key is valid
 - Make sure your internet connection is stable for WebSocket communication
+- If audio recording fails, try selecting a different input device from the menu
 - Consider using a more specific custom prompt for better transcription of domain-specific terms